typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 It includes some breaking changes that you may need to accommodate for.

 :::tip
-If you're having trouble working with the changes, please let us know on [the typescript-eslint Discord](https://discord.gg/FSxKq8Tdyg)'s `#v6` channel!
+If you're having trouble with the changes, please let us know on [the typescript-eslint Discord](https://discord.gg/FSxKq8Tdyg)!
 :::

 ### Type Checker Wrapper APIs